I was ordained in Australia in 1980 and again in the UK in 2002.

 Fear of Judgment

-The fear of judgment from others, both within and outside the new faith community, can be a significant stressor.
+The fear of judgment from others, both within and outside the new faith community, can be a significant source of stress.
 Overcoming this fear involves cultivating self-acceptance and resilience and recognising that each person’s spiritual journey is unique.

 I have found, and you may as well, that the stresses of changing faith are intricate and multifaceted, encompassing emotional, social, and spiritual dimensions.
 Navigating this transformative journey requires self-reflection, patience, and a supportive community.